 Buying Guide: Summer Dress Shirts for Men

 You may be wondering how you can possibly contemplate wearing a shirt in the heat without getting all hot and flustered.
-The mistake you’re making is wearing the same type of shirt all year round.
-But if you buy the correct dress shirt for the right season you’ll stay smart, and not sweaty.
-Check out some pointers on what to consider when looking for men’s summer shirts.
+The mistake you’re making is that you’re wearing the same type of shirt all year round.
+If you buy the correct dress shirt for the right season you’ll stay smart, not sweaty.

 If you don’t mind sacrificing sleek for cool, and you’re good with the iron, you may want to try a linen dress shirt.
 It’s cool and breathable, easily one of the best fabrics for hot weather, but unfortunately doesn’t hold its shape well.
 Dress shirts are traditionally created using stiffer fabrics, so you may struggle to find one in linen, however a cotton/linen blend is a good fabric for hot weather clothing.